 Ground Loop Design's Design Studio has the potential for additional modules that may be included in later versions.
-Two of the most requested modules include a Horizontal Design module and an Open Loop Design module.
 These modules would also be able to take advantage of the Design Studio's heat pump and loads models.

 Reports

 Ground Loop Design's reporting features allow the designer to make hardcopies of both the data entered and the resulting calculations.
 These reports are design records, and are valuable when communicating the design to others involved in the projects.